Teradata/jupyter-demos/README.md

 Prepare datasets for tabular supervised or unsupervised machine learning.
 Prepare data to predict customer churn for a bank.<br>
 [Python Version](./Recipes/tdprepview/Automatic_DataPreprocessing_tdprepview.ipynb)

-#### End-to-End Demo for Financial Fraud Detection using Vantage
+#### End-to-End Demo for Financial Fraud Detection using Teradata
 Introduction to the traditional and automated approaches of building models to detect fraud.<br>
 [Information](./UseCases/Teradata_End_to_End_Demos/Financial_Fraud_Detection/Introduction_Teradata_End_to_End_Financial_Fraud_Detection.ipynb)

-#### Use Parallel CPU Inferencing of HuggingFace Models in Vantage to build a model
+#### Use Parallel CPU Inferencing of HuggingFace Models in Teradata to build a model
 Select a HuggingFace Model, Load it into the database, then use Parallel Inferencing in-Db to create model files and embeddings tables for use in other demos.<br>
 [Python Version](./UseCases/Improving_Customer_Satisfaction_Travel_Insights/Initialization_and_Model_Load_Travel_Insights.ipynb)